Julia-Tempering/Pigeons.jl/docs/src/index.md

 We describe how this is done under the hood in the page [Distributed PT](distributed.html).

 In practice, how is this useful?
 Let us say you developed a new target and you would like to make sure that it works correctly in a multi-threaded environment.
-To do so, you can just add a flag to indicate to "check" one of the PT rounds as follows:
+To do so, add a flag to indicate to "check" one of the PT rounds as follows, and enable checkpointing

 ```@example example
-pigeons(target = toy_mvn_target(100), checked_round = 3)
+pigeons(target = toy_mvn_target(100), checked_round = 3, checkpoint = true)
 ```

 The above line does the following: the PT algorithm will pause at the end of round 3, spawn